 Also, up the hill at the end of the bamboo grove is the Okochi-Sanso Villa.
 The villa is said to one of the best examples of traditional Japanese architecture.

-As we wandered around the surrounding areas we noticed people dressed in traditional Japanese clothing.
-At first we assumed they were locals until we found out it is possible to rent a kimono for the day!
+As we wandered around the surrounding areas we noticed people dressed in traditional Japanese kimonos.
+At first we assumed they were locals, until we found out it is possible to rent a kimono for the day!

+Gion is perhaps most famous for being the destination to catch sight of a Geisha.
 Geisha are female performers, trained in traditional Japanese arts.
-They are typically dressed in exquisite kimonos and our daughter was desperate to catch sight of one.
+They are typically dressed in exquisite kimonos, with extravagant hair and makeup.
+Our daughter was desperate to catch sight of one after reading about them prior to our trip.

 There are declining numbers of Geisha in Kyoto and they are notoriously difficult to spot.
 They typically work at exclusive tea houses for private dinners and parties in Gion, Kyoto’s most famous Geisha district.